National trends suggest people are ignoring signs of stroke because they’re apprehensive about entering a health care setting amid a pandemic.

 To summarize, it is not the time to be playing hunches.

-“Stroke is a medical emergency no matter what,” said Dr. Gautam Sachdeva, a specialist in stroke neurology and neuro-intervention at Sanford Neuroscience Clinic in Fargo.
+“Stroke is a medical emergency no matter what,” said Dr. Alexander Drofa, a neurosurgeon at Sanford Health in Fargo, North Dakota.
 “The deficits one could suffer from a stroke can be disabling and permanent.”

 Prompt attention is key